 - Click Next.
 This will take you to the Add Members Page.
 Once you are on this page, click on the Add (+) button.

-Once you have created the Shared mailbox, the next three steps are same for both the editions.
-You can follow these and create an Microsoft Office 365 shared calendar.
+Once you have created the Shared mailbox, the next three steps are the same for both editions.
+You can follow these and create a Microsoft Office 365 shared calendar.

 Creating Root Public Folder for Shared Calendar

-You can create the root public folder from the Exchange Admin Center.
+You can create the root public folder for sharing calendars in Office 365 from the Exchange Admin Center.

-- Click Public Folders located on the top of the screen.
+- Click Public Folders, located at the top of the screen.
 Then click the plus button and give a name to the public folder.
-Make sure the name is generic as this need to be used by all the users to whom the folder is shared with.
+Make sure the name is generic, as this needs to be used by all the users with whom the folder is shared.
 Click on the Save button to save the folder.